 - Following the financial interview, you will know the share that you will be buying and the amount of rent you will need to think about your mortgage.
 You can see the mortgages that might be available to you via our Mortgage Comparison tool, and can apply for an agreement in principle.
 A broker will then check the affordability calculations and confirm your choice as suitable or offer alternatives.

 - You will need to appoint a solicitor to do the necessary legal work.
 You can find specialist Shared Ownership solicitors and conveyancing professionals on the Share to Buy website.

 - After the financial interview, the housing provider will issue your solicitor with a ‘Memorandum of Sale’, which summarises the details of your proposed purchase.

 - When the time comes to exchange contracts, you will be legally bound to buy the home, and the housing provider will be legally required to sell you the property.
 At this time, you will also find out your ‘completion date’, or ‘completion on notice’ if you have bought an off-plan property.

 - On the completion date, your mortgage lender will give your solicitor the money to buy your home.
 Your solicitor will then pass this money on to the housing provider’s solicitor.
 When this is done, you officially become the owner of the property!

 - At the final stage, the housing provider will give you the keys so that you can finally move in to your new home and start making it your own.

-Shared Ownership can help you get onto the property ladder in Southampton or Cheshire, Shared Ownership can help you take those vital first steps towards home ownership!
-Check out some of the latest new build and resale homes to be listed on Share to Buy with properties available all across the country – from London and Essex to Newcastle and Leeds!
+Whether you’re looking to get on the property ladder in Southampton or Cheshire, Shared Ownership can help you take those vital first steps towards home ownership!
+Check out some of the latest new build and resale homes listed on Share to Buy with properties available all across the country.
 Shared Ownership homes in Sussex Loxwood Nurseries by Clarion.…